Coinbase Card

 Tax Implications

-Using the Coinbase Card to spend cryptocurrency can create tax liabilities in many jurisdictions.
+Using the Coinbase Visa Debit Card to spend cryptocurrency can create tax liabilities in many jurisdictions.
 In the United States, the IRS treats cryptocurrency as property, meaning that spending crypto is considered a sale and may trigger capital gains or losses.
 Coinbase tracks these transactions and provides reports, but users are responsible for reporting them on their tax returns.

 Comparison to Competitors